Seasons in the sunset - A seventy (+3) year old looks ahead and back

 “Silhouettes aye oh!, aye oh!, aye oh!”
 It kept repeating.

 The evening moved along and the big kids got more at ease.
 Their cordial manner surprised me.
 They talked mostly to other guys; the Goshen girls seemed to ignore them.
-Donnie and I remained in the living room, fixed like floor lamps, watching everything.
+Donnie and I remained in the living room, silent, fixed like floor lamps, watching everything.

 About an hour into this, I noticed a smallish figure moving toward us.
 I pressed my shoulder blades to the wall, darted my eyes and blinked.
 Standing directly in front of me, was a girl, about our age.